timescale/docs/timescaledb/quick-start/dotnet.md

 ```

 ## Create the hypertable [](create-hypertable)

-Now that the relational table is created and populated, we can create a hypertable, the core features of TimescaleDB that most functionality relies on.
-A hypertable is first created as a regular PostgreSQL table with a date or timestamp column and then converted into a hypertable with the `create_hypertable()` API.
+When the relational table is created and populated, you can create a hypertable, the core features of TimescaleDB that most functionality relies on.
+A hypertable is first created as a regular PostgreSQL table with a date or timestamp column, and then converted into a hypertable with the `create_hypertable()` API.

-A hypertable is the core architecture that many other TimescaleDB features is built upon (eg. [Compression](/how-to-guides/compression/), [Continuous Aggregates](/how-to-guides/continuous-aggregates/), and [Data Retention](/how-to-guides/data-retention/)).
+A hypertable is the core architecture that many other TimescaleDB features is built upon, such as [Compression](/how-to-guides/compression/), [Continuous Aggregates](/how-to-guides/continuous-aggregates/), and [Data Retention](/how-to-guides/data-retention/).
 Learn more about hypertables and other key features of TimescaleDB in our [Core Concepts](/overview/core-concepts/) documentation.

 ### Procedure: Creating a hypertable

-1. Add a new method to the bottom of the `TimescaleHelper` class that will create a new table and convert it to a hypertable
+1. Add a new method to the bottom of the `TimescaleHelper` class that will create a new table and convert it to a hypertable:
 ```csharp
         //
         // Procedure - Creating a hypertable: